11 Data Structures

 5 1 5

-11.2.2 Static, One-Dimensional Arrays (Vectors)
+11.2.3 Static, One-Dimensional Arrays (Vectors)

 One-dimensional arrays are the simplest form of arrays.
 They are commonly referred to as vectors and typically used to store a collection of elements of the same data type.
+The elements are accessed using a single index and are stored in a contiguous block of memory.
+“Static” in this context means that the size of the array is fixed and specified at the time of declaration.

-• Dim myVector(2 To 5) As Integer (four integers indexed from 2 to 5)
+• Dim myVector(2 To 5) As Integer (four integers indexed from 2 to 5).

-11.2.2.1 Example - Declaring a Static Array of Different Data Types
+11.2.3.1 Declaring a Static Array of Different Data Types

 You can declare arrays of different data types, such as strings, double-precision numbers, and boolean values.
 Each array index will store a value of the specified data type.